-Figure 1: Number of VLBW babies born, who received resuscitation and who died in 2017, per gestational age group.
-Mortality of Very Low Birth Weight Babies In 2017, 110 (approximately one in six) VLBW infants born in Ireland died before they were discharged from hospital or before they reached their first birthday.
-This represented a 19% higher risk of death than estimated for this group of infants.
-Resuscitation of Very Low Birth Weight Babies Similar to previous years (2015 and 2016), in 2017 a higher proportion of ROI infants died in the delivery room (6%, n=37) when compared to VON (3%, n=1,928; p<0.001).
-Nine (24%) of these 37 ROI infants had a major congenital anomaly and 22 (60%) were born at less than 24 weeks gestation.
+Tertiary centres provide 24 hour consultant neonatology cover.
+Regional centres have < 8,000 births annually, have dedicated neonatal intensive care units (NICUs) but do not have 24-hour consultant neonatology cover.
+Peripheral centres do not have dedicated NICUs nor dedicated consultant neonatology cover but they do have designated areas for newborn infants namely Special Care Baby Units (SCBUs).
+Care in designated categories of Neonatal The current Model of Care for Neonatal Services in Ireland recommends that infants born before reaching a gestational age of 28 weeks should ideally be delivered at one of the four tertiary neonatal centres.
+In 2018, 78% of ROI infants <28 weeks gestation were born in tertiary neonatal centres.
+This is an improvement compared to 2015 and 2014 (76% for each year) but a lower value than in 2016 (83%).
+Mortality of Very Low Birth Weight Babies In 2018, 102 (approximately one in five) VLBW infants born in Ireland died before they were discharged from hospital or before they reached their first birthday.
+Risk of dying was especially high for those born at 22 and 23 weeks of gestation (Table 1).
+Resuscitation of Verv Low Birth Weight Babies Similar to previous years (2015-2017), in 2018 approximately 6% of ROI infants died in the delivery room (n=30).
+At least 3 quarters of the VON units (Median 0%, Q1= 0%, Q3= 5%) had lower percentage of deaths in the Delivery room than reported in ROI.
+Seven (23%) of the 30 ROI infants had a major congenital anomaly and 21 (70%) were born at less than 24 weeks gestation.
 It has been recommended that resuscitation should be administered to all infants born at 23 weeks who present in favourable condition.
-Since 2014, there has been a steady increase in the number of infants born at 23 weeks who are resuscitated in the delivery room (from 42% to 87%) and this had been associated with an increase in the number of these infants who survive to discharge (from 19% to 47%).
-Care in designated categories of Neonatal Centre The current Model of Care for Neonatal Services in Ireland recommends that infants born before reaching a gestational age of 28 weeks should ideally be delivered at one of the four tertiary neonatal centres.
+Since 2014, there has been a steady increase in the number of infants born at 23 weeks who are resuscitated in the delivery room (from 42% to 89%) and this had been associated with an increase in the number of these infants who survive to discharge (from 19% to 33%).